openbrainsrc/Radian/doc/ref-manual/index.markdown

 title: Reference manual
 ---

-## Reference manual
+# Reference manual

-*Throughout the body of this manual, text in italics describes functionality that is not yet implemented.*
+<p class="nyi">Throughout the body of this manual, text in grey
+italics describes functionality that is not yet implemented.</p>

 The **Radian** plotting library provides a convenient approach to embedding SVG plots in HTML documents.
 Plots are specified using